MrFriendCS/H-CS/docs/H-CS-SDD.md

 myString = "Hello World"

 mySubstring = myString[6:11]

 print(mySubstring)
 ```

-If the first or the last character is included in the substring then the `start` or `stop` parameter can be omitted.

 ### Left substring

+If the first character is included in the substring then the `start` parameter can be omitted.

 ``` python
 myString = "Hello World"